rabbitmq/rabbitmq-website/site/feature-flags.md

 from the management plugin UI, the API's behavior and its response may be different, depending on the version of the node which handled the request.
-This is exactly the same if the domain name of the HTTP API resolves to multiply IP addresses.
+This is exactly the same if the domain name of the HTTP API resolves to multiple IP addresses.

-For example, if the management UI was loaded from a RabbitMQ 3.7.x node but it then queries a RabbitMQ 3.8.x node, the Javascript code running in the browser may crash (but not the RabbitMQ nodes).
+This situation may happen during a rolling upgrade if the management UI is open in a browser with periodic automatic refresh.

-This situation may happen during a rolling upgrade if the management UI is loaded in a browser with automatic refresh for instance.
+For example, if the management UI was loaded from a RabbitMQ 3.7.x node but it then queries a RabbitMQ 3.8.x node, the JavaScript code running in the browser may fail with exceptions due to HTTP API changes.

 #### What Happens When a Feature Flag is Enabled